FahadR004/AutoStack/README.md

 - 🎯 Authentication templates
 - 🎯 GraphQL support

-There' s a lot more I can do that I haven't yet implemented and with more support and more people, I am sure that this project could become insanely popular and a core part of any full-stack project!
+There's a lot more I can do that I haven't yet implemented, and with more support and more people, I am sure that this project could become a core part of any full-stack project!

 ### Future Possibilities
 The sky's the limit!
 I envision AutoStack supporting every major framework and helping developers start projects in any tech stack imaginable.